vCloud-DFTBA/Viettel-Digital-Talent-2023/5. Kubernetes/README.md

 ```

-let’s deploy MongoDB in our Kubernetes cluster by applying the following code:
+Let’s deploy MongoDB in our Kubernetes cluster by applying the following code:

 ```shell
 cd mongo